-Now that you've connected the AgencyAnalytics app to Google Sheets, you'll be able to create a query and start pulling data into sheets.
+After connecting the AgencyAnalytics app to Google Sheets, you can create a query and start pulling data into sheets.

 To get started, click Extensions, then hover over AgencyAnalytics in the dropdown.
 Click launch sidebar to open the app.